JosehGaks/JAVASRIPTQUIZ/readme.md

 ## Known Bugs
 No known bugs
 ## Technologies Used
-I used Javascript AND JSQUERY for the back-end and some bit of HTML and CSS for the front-end.
+I used Javascript AND JQUERY for the back-end and some bit of HTML and CSS for the front-end.
 ## Support and contact details
 If there is any problem of the sort, or bugs in my program you can contact me at josehwilddog@gmail.com.
 Your contributions will be very helpful.
 ### License